LAMB-TARK/CPU-less-parallel-execution-of-Lambda-calculus-in-digital-logic/README.md

 As an example if we want our tree to be a single name expression in node 0 with Child Left and Right equal to F (15) our RAM component should contain the 12 bit binary value 1FF in memory location 0.

-The example execution stored in ExampleExecution.txt represents the tree detailed in the PACT sumbission paper sharing this Github's name.
+The example execution stored in ExampleExecution.txt represents the tree detailed in the PACT submission paper sharing this Github's name.
 A good way to visualise the tree structure is to create a spreadsheet of node ID's expression types and child pointers and use that to construct a tree diagram.

 ![Initial Graph](https://github.com/user-attachments/assets/f2c699fb-3771-4557-b9e8-3d307fa112dd)

 When the simulation has finished you can convert the rightmost RAM back into a tree diagram to find the result.
 Note that all these nodes will have a raised resolve flag meaning the 11th most bit will be a raised.
 So in the previous example with the single node graph, node 0 was a name and was instantiated with the line 1FF. the output RAM address 0 will contain 9FF due to the raised reslove flag.

+Again here is the output of example execution again mimicing the tree detailed in the PACT submission paper
 ![Final Graph](https://github.com/user-attachments/assets/a8396cf0-57b4-464f-9f7f-62659d74df48)